Tammy Baldwin, U.S. Senator

 OTHER EVENTS OF SIGNIFICANCE FOR GMCSF and OUR COMMUNITY

-The Gay Men's Chorus of South Florida, Inc. (FEIN #27-3533074) is a nonprofit 501(c)3 corporation.
+The Gay Men's Chorus of South Florida, Inc. (FEIN #27-3533074) is a nonprofit 501(c)(3) corporation.
 Contributions are tax-deductible to the full extent of the law.
-You may obtain a copy of the official registration and financial information from the Division of Consumer Services by calling toll-free 800-435-7352.
+A copy of the official registration and financial information may be obtained from the State of Florida Division of Consumer Services by calling toll-free (800-435-7352) within the state.
 Registration does not imply endorsement, approval, or recommendation by the state.
+If you would prefer not to receive mail from us, please call (954) 763-2266 or by email.